andre-froehlich/CarND-Path-Planning-Project/Model Documentation.md

 ## Trajectory generation
 To generate a trajectory we use spline to get a smooth path.
 We use the old points from the previous path provided by the simulator and then add new points on that spline until the number of points reaches 50.
 * To create the spline we first need to anchor it with the previous trajectory or, if there is none like at the start, with the car's current location.
-* Then we add three new points spaced 60, 90 and 120 meters ahead using frenet coordinates. the d-value is derived from our target lane.
+* Then we add three new points spaced 60, 90 and 120 meters ahead using frenet coordinates.
+The d-value is derived from our target lane.
 Notice that the first point does get an intermediate d-value to avoid overshooting and thus leaving the lane.
 * These three points are converted to xy coordinates.
 * The anchor points and the three new points are then converted to the car coordinate system to simplify deriving the new trajectory points later.
 * All these points in car coordinate system are used to create a spline.